top of page

 Victoria is a Senior Lecturer (in Cinematic Arts) and the Director of Development and External Partnerships in the School of Arts and Humanities at Ulster University.
 She is a Senior Fellow of the Higher Education Academy and serves on various boards of representatives from the arts and cultural sector.
 In 2023, she was elected to Ulster University's Senate.

 In 2016, Victoria was awarded the Creativity and Culture prize by Ulster University's Department of Research and Impact for demonstrating exceptional skill in communicating the purpose, meaning and impact of her research.
 The following year, she was awarded the Civic Impact prize for curating and delivering Derry ~ Londonderry's 1st Mental Health Film Festival in association with Nerve Centre and Oscar-affiliated Foyle Film Festival.
 In 2018, Victoria was awarded the Early Career Research Excellence Award at Ulster University, and in 2020, she won the Early Career Educator Excellence Award.
 In 2021, Victoria was awarded a Civic Ambassador Pin for her contribution to educational and community outreach, especially through her collaboration with Manchester United Football Club.
 In 2022, Victoria won the Excellence Award in Support of Student Ambition and in 2023, she was nominated for PhD Supervisor of the Year.
+In 2024, Victoria won the Broadcast Education Association (USA) 'Best in Festival' prize for her screen practice.
 Victoria currently supervises nine doctoral candidates within the School of Arts and Humanities.
-Recently, she was a Visiting Lecturer at Kadir Has University (Istanbul) and College of Charleston (South Carolina).
+Recently, she was a Visiting Lecturer at Kadir Has University (Istanbul), College of Charleston (South Carolina) and various institutions across India.

-Victoria has published a number of cutting-edge books on Film, Media and TV, including her monograph Post-9/11 Heartland Horror: Rural Horror Films in an Era of Urban Terrorism (2016) and volumes HBO’s Original Voices: Race, Gender, Sexuality and Power (2018); Alternative Media in Contemporary Turkey: Sustainability, Activism and Resistance (2018); Make America Hate Again: Trump-Era Horror and the Politics of Fear (2019); Resist!
-Protest Media and Popular Culture in the Brexit-Trump Era (2020).
-Victoria's latest books include Bloody Women!
-Women Directors of Horror (2022) and Blumhouse: The New House of Horror (2022).
-She is also leading a supernatural heritage project on The Witches of Islandmagee.
-Victoria is Co-Investigator on Higher Education Research Capital (HERC) projects that will deliver £536k investment in a new Virtual Production Facility at Ulster (Belfast) and £460k investment in a new performing and production arts research lab (Magee).
+Victoria has published a number of cutting-edge books, including, Post-9/11 Heartland Horror: Rural Horror Films in an Era of Urban Terrorism (2016); HBO’s Original Voices: Race, Gender, Sexuality and Power (2018); Alternative Media in Contemporary Turkey: Sustainability, Activism and Resistance (2018); Make America Hate Again: Trump-Era Horror and the Politics of Fear (2019); Resist!
+Protest Media and Popular Culture in the Brexit-Trump Era (2020); Bloody Women!
+Women Directors of Horror (2022); and Blumhouse: The New House of Horror (2022).
+She is Co-Investigator on a Higher Education Research Capital (HERC) project that will deliver £536k investment on a new Virtual Production Facility at Ulster.
+She is also working as a director, producer and researcher on a supernatural heritage project, The Witches of Islandmagee.

 bottom of page